 No, a stand mixer is optional!
 You can also mix the dough in a large mixing bowl with a wooden spoon, then knead by hand.

-Sourdough discard is not as active as sourdough starter, so you still need to use a leavening agent (in this case, yeast), to make the dough rise predictably.
-Don't worry, you'll still taste that sourdough flavor!
+Sourdough discard is inactive so you still need to use a leavening agent (in this case, yeast), to make the dough rise predictably.

 Sourdough Discard Pumpkin Bagels